Peligrietzer/feral_machines/posts/urschleim.md

 Computation _itself_ is recalcitrant to generalization, in some very precise ways.
 For any non-trivial property,
-it is strictly _impossible_ to concoct a "universal rule" that would let you partition the universe of programs into those which have that property, and those which do not.
+it is strictly _impossible_ to define a "universal rule" that would let you partition the universe of programs into those which have that property, and those which do not.
 This is the upshot of
 [Rice's Theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem),